arun-var/mushycode.github.io/_posts/2019-11-13-write-safe-shell-scripts.md

 ### Shebang (#!)

 It is called a shebang or a "bang" line.
 It is nothing but the absolute path to the Bash interpreter.
 It consists of a number sign and an exclamation point character (#!), followed by the full path to the interpreter such as /bin/bash.
 All scripts under Linux execute using the interpreter specified on a first line.
-This ensures that Bash will be used to interpret the script, even if it is executed under another shell.
+This ensures that the correct interpreter will be used to interpret the script, even if it is executed under another shell.

 ### set -e